MARINE CORPS AIR STATION IWAKUNI, Japan --

 The Gladiators Challenge was the final event of the 2011 Commanders Cup competition here Oct.
 21.

-MARINE CORPS AIR STATION IWAKUNI, Japan -- The Gladiators Challenge consisted of different events including swimming relay races, which incorporated a wide variety of techniques, raft races, and tug of war in two-man kayaks.
+The Gladiators Challenge consisted of different events including swimming relay races, which incorporated a wide variety of techniques, raft races, and tug of war in two-man kayaks.

 Marines and sailors also competed in different styles of tug of war and group races including a metal ball where one Marine sat inside while their teammates rolled them around.